Dhi13man/spring-multi-data-source/README.md

   - `masterDataSourceName`: The name of the master data source.
 It is used to generate the master beans and name the generated classes, packages, and property paths for the data source properties.
-  - `dataSourceClassString`: The class name of the master data source.
-It defines the data source bean type.
   - `datasourcePropertiesPrefix`: The prefix of the master data source properties in the application properties file.
   - `hikariPropertiesPrefix`: The prefix of the Hikari data source properties in the